fafeitsch/imaginary-geo-itinerary/README.md

 IGI opens in the default view, showing the itinerary, itinerary, and the first image of all pre-selected groups.
 To select or deselect a group, click it in the itinerary.

-To cycle through the images, press '→' (or space) and '←'.
+To cycle through the images, press '→' and '←'.
 To go to the next picture, you can also click on the current picture.
 Alternatively, the current image can be selected by pressing a marker in the map.